The early childhood years from birth to the

 presence of a particular problem.

 If you have additional questions, please contact our Administrative Office.
-And again, welcome to the Grace Academy CDC family!
+Welcome to the Grace Academy CDC family!